catalyst-cloud/catalystcloud-docs/source/first-instance/shade-sdk.rst

 .. note::

-  Ansible relies on python2 in order to provide long term backwards compatibilty, consequently this tutorial is using a python2 virtual environemnt.
+  Ansible relies on python2 in order to provide long term backwards compatibility, consequently this tutorial is using a python2 virtual environment.
 Shade can make use of python3 if you prefer and we recommend doing so as python2 is being retired.

 OpenStack credentials